 These are signs and symptoms of knee problems that may need attention:

 - Inability to fully straighten

-These issues might worsen or not get better by themselves through home treatment such as rest, icing and exercise.
-If that happens, see a doctor.
-If you can’t put any weight on your knee or you have extreme knee swelling (especially with a fever), go to the emergency room.
+These issues might worsen by themselves through home treatment such as rest, icing and exercise.
+If that happens, see a health care provider.
+If you can’t put any weight on your knee or you have extreme knee swelling (especially with a fever), seek emergency care.